-Can my child due to injuries from an attractive nuisance in the State if Oregon?
+Can my child recover damages for injuries caused by an attractive nuisance in the State of Oregon?

 What is an attractive nuisance?

-A possessor of premises or chattel can be liable for harming children trespassing if the condition on the premises or the chattel causes injury or death to a child due to all of the following conditions:
+A possessor of premises or chattel can be liable for harming children trespassing if the condition of the premises or the chattel causes injury or death to a child if the following conditions are met:

 (1) The possessor knows or has reason to know that children are likely to trespass where the condition exists;

-(2) The condition is on which the possessor knows or has reason to know that the condition involves an unreasonable risk of injury or death to children;
+(2) The condition is one which the possessor knows or has reason to know that the condition involves an unreasonable risk of injury or death to children;

 (3) The children because of their youth do not discover the condition or realize its risk;